 If you're vegan and are one of those people who, like I once did, points fingers at slaughterhouse workers and thinks the worst of them, I hope that this has helped open your eyes to see the bigger picture: that many of them are also victims of the system.
 I hope that you are compelled to read more of their stories, and share them with others to raise awareness and inspire others to work toward a compassionate world, one in which slaughterhouses no longer exist.

-If you're not vegan or vegetarian, I hope that you realize the extent of the consequences of a meat-, dairy- and egg-based diet.
+If you're not vegan, I hope that you realize the extent of the consequences of a meat-, dairy- and egg-based diet.
 It's not just an animal welfare issue, it's also a human welfare issue.
 It's easy to look down on those who do the killing for you.
 It's easy to think animals are meant to be eaten when you're not the one killing thousands of them per hour every day.
 It's easy to be disconnected from how our food is processed when your senses aren't overwhelmed by the sights, sounds and smell of violent deaths.
 And it's easy to be indifferent or forget what you've learned about slaughterhouse horrors when you're at the grocery store and everything is wrapped in a pretty package for you.

 I can only hope that the stories of these former slaughterhouse workers help awaken your compassion and empathy, that they move you enough to act according to your conscience ... and shift away from a diet and lifestyle that inflicts harm and suffering on others—both humans and animals.